Babbexx-22/Darey.io_PBL/Project13.md

 From our knowledge of loadbalancing with Nginx in the previous project, the following points are crucial when configuring nginx as a loadbalancer;

-### Updating the '/etc/hosts' file to incude the web servers’ names (e.g. Web1 and Web2) and their private IP addresses.
+### Updating the '/etc/hosts' file to include the web servers’ names (e.g. Web1 and Web2) and their private IP addresses.

 This was done using Ansible blockinfile module.
-The module is used to insert, update or remove a block of lines (multi-line text) from files on the remote nodes, and these blocks are surrounded by the marker like begin and end which can be a custom marker.
-This module helps to work with the different types of the files.
+The module is used to insert, update or remove a block of lines (multi-line text) from files on the remote nodes.
+These blocks are surrounded by the marker like begin and end which can be a custom marker.
+The module helps to work with the different types of files.

 The code below was thus included in tasks/main.yml file within the vhost configuration section.